n1ru4l/envelop/packages/plugins/generic-auth/README.md

 ## `@envelop/generic-auth`

-This plugin allow you to implement custom authentication flow, by providing a custom user extraction based on the original HTTP request.
-The extract user is being injected into the GraphQL execution `context` and you can use it in your resolvers to fetch the current user.
+This plugin allows you to implement custom authentication flow, by providing a custom user extraction based on the original HTTP request.
+The extracted user is being injected into the GraphQL execution `context` and you can use it in your resolvers to fetch the current user.

-> The plugin also comes with an optional `@auth` directive that can be added to your GraphQL schema and helps you to protect your GraphQL schema in a declerative way.
+> The plugin also comes with an optional `@auth` directive that can be added to your GraphQL schema and helps you to protect your GraphQL schema in a declarative way.

 There are several possible flows for using this plugin (see below for setup examples):